-If you want a cocktail that is vibrant and fresh, fruit-based alcoholic drinks are a perfect solution.
+If you want a cocktail that is vibrant and fresh, fruit-based alcoholic drinks are a perfect solution (especially if you want something to drink before noon).
 These can still provide a strong kick of alcohol, but the flavors of the alcohol don’t overwhelm the other ingredients.

 Fruit-based drinks can be much more appealing than something like whiskey on the rocks or a martini.
 While both of those drinks are popular, they also have intense flavors and can be difficult to drink casually, especially if you don’t have alcoholic drinks all that often.